Chase Credit Card Comparison: How the Sapphire Reserve Card Stacks Up

 |Foreign Transaction Fee||None||None|

-In addition, although the three points for every dollar spent on travel goods and services — such as plane flights, hotels and restaurants — will leave a smile on your face, the one point for each dollar spent on everything else is below what you can nab with other premier rewards cards.
+In addition, although the three points for every dollar spent on travel goods and services — such as plane flights, hotels and restaurants — will help you rack up points quickly, the one point reward for each dollar spent on everything else is below what you can nab with other premier rewards cards.

-The other eye-opener for most people will be this card’s high annual fee of $450, with another $75 for each additional card.
+The other prohibitive requirement for most people will be the Sapphire Reserve card’s high annual fee of , with another $75 for each additional card.
 The fee is applicable from the first year you have the card.
 The Sapphire Reserve does offer a $300 annual credit for travel goods and services charged to the card, but that still leaves this card with a pricey annual fee.
-Know whether your lifestyle and travel habits will maximize this card’s benefits and make up for the annual fee.
+Know whether your lifestyle and travel habits will maximize this card’s benefits and make it worth paying the annual fee.

 Chase Sapphire Reserve Card Travel Benefits